 Transportation method: this represents linear encoding technique that addresses problems that involve the transport of products from various sources to a number of destinations.
 Two common objectives are to minimize the cost of shipping and/or maximize the revenue of shipping.
 The method involves using Excel or a similar application and can be used to solve many different types of problems if applied resourcefully.

 Centroid method: this a technique for locating solitary facilities that considers the existing amenities, the space between them, and the quantity of goods to be shipped.
 It is often used to locate transitional or dispersal warehouses.
 Simply put, this method assumes that inbound and outbound transport costs are equivalent, and it does not include unusual Mexican shipping costs for less than full loads.
 It involves placing existing locations on a coordinate grid system then using longitude and latitude dexterity for global decisions.

-The methodology is ultimately used to complete a Mexico site selection project is the one which expands a manufacturing companies bottom lines and ensures its future success.
+These methodologies are ultimately used to complete a Mexico site selection project to help expand a manufacturing company's bottom line and ensure its future success.